DrRufiSalis/AutoLCA/README.md

 AutoLCA is an open-source tool to perform Life Cycle Impact Assessments through the use of an R script (AutoLCA.R) and an Excel template File (AutoLCA_EXCEL.xlsx).

 To run the tool you will need the following softwares: Rstudio (+ R programming language) and an spreadsheet software that creates xlsx files.

 An advanced level with R programming language is not needed, but familiarity with it is preferable, for example to select in the script which impact categories to highlight.

 Download R: https://cran.r-project.org

 Download R Studio: https://www.rstudio.com/products/rstudio/ - the Desktop version is free and works with AutoLCA

+Specific instructions for the excel and the R Script are included in each respective file

+-

 Advantages of using AutoLCA: